 Of course, restaurants on the island are open but you need to book well in advance.

 The hearty dinner also serves as a pastime because at midnight a fabulous pyrotechnics display starts.
-The fireworks seem to be shot from the water and the effect is mesmerising.
-For about half an hour, people hold their breath nose up.
+The fireworks seem to be shot from the water and the effect is mezmerising.
+For about half an hour, people hold their breath and nose up.